 Digital shopping lists are a really great modern way to create and use a shopping list.
 Specifically, many will have a sharing function which means other people can view and even help build your shopping list.
 If you’re really struggling to resist those impulse buys, you can share your list and have someone else who is more resistant to these tricks do your shopping for you.
 At least, that can be your excuse!

-There are other handy functions as well, such as Listonic’s ability to add prices to items and calculate total cost of multiple items (mentioned earlier) which will help you budget better.
+There are other handy functions as well, such as Listonic’s ability to add prices to items and calculate total cost of multiple items (mentioned earlier).
+This can help you budget better.
 There are a whole gamut of other little lifesavers across a wide range of shopping list apps that we highly recommend you trying out.

 But overall, be vigilant!

-These psychological tricks are good for business.
-You may avoid many now, but you can be sure that grocery stores are looking at new ways to make you deviate from your shopping list by tempting and tricking you into spending!
+These psychological supermarket tricks are good for business.
+You may avoid many now, but you can be sure that grocery stores are looking at new ways to trick you into spending more!
+They’re constantly investing into consumer psychology to create new supermarket tricks.